-Seven (7) categories have been defined in the MSE program of work plus the recent external review which was completed in September 2020.
+Seven (7) categories have been defined in the past MSE program of work for the IPHC Secretariat and delivered.
+In addition, a recent external review which was completed in September 2020 (IPHC-2020-IM096-17).

-Task 1: Review, update, and further define goals and objectives

-Task 2: Develop performance metrics to evaluate objectives

-Task 3: Identify realistic management procedures of interest to evaluate

-Task 4: Design and code a closed-loop simulation framework

-Task 5: Further the development of operating models

-Task 6: Run closed-loop simulations and evaluate results
+- Task 1: Review, update, and further define goals and objectives - Task 2: Develop performance metrics to evaluate objectives - Task 3: Identify realistic management procedures of interest to evaluate - Task 4: Design and code a closed-loop simulation framework - Task 5: Further the development of operating models - Task 6: Run closed-loop simulations and evaluate results - Task 7: Develop tools that will engage stakeholders and facilitate communication

-Task 7: Develop tools that will engage stakeholders and facilitate communication identify management procedures incorporating coastwide and distribution components to simulate, 2) condition a multi-area operating model and prepare a framework for closed-loop simulations, and 3) present results in various ways in order to evaluate the management procedures.
-These three main tasks are described below and Table 17 identifies the tasks that were undertaken at each MSAB and SRB meeting in 2020.
+The full MSE results incorporating coastwide scale and distribution components of the management procedure (Figure 11) are detailed in this document.
+There were three main tasks to accomplish in 2020: 1) identify management procedures incorporating coastwide and distribution components to simulate, 2) condition a multi-area operating model and prepare a framework for closed-loop simulations, and 3) present results in various ways in order to evaluate the management procedures.
+These three main tasks are described below and Table 16 identifies the tasks that were undertaken at each MSAB and SRB meeting in 2020.